 The higher-ups don’t have time to meet with every candidate.
 However, when the company is preparing to make a final decision, at least one of the divisional leaders or senior executives may want to meet the individuals in serious contention for the position.
 So expect to meet with — and be grilled by — the heavy hitters during the third interview.

-Expect intensive questions that can determine cultural fit and competence
+Expect intensive questions that can determine fit

 During the third interview, expect questions that reveal such things as your ability to be a team player and engage in cross-department collaboration, your preference for working in a quiet environment versus a more animated setting, and whether you take a conservative approach to work or are a risk-taker.